openshift/enhancements/enhancements/network/bgp-overview.md

 ### Dynamic Routing for Egress Traffic

+*First, an aside on terminology: This is referring to IP Routing, and not the OpenShift feature called Routing that works at the HTTP layer.
+There are also OpenShift features that use the word "egress", but in this context, we only mean to refer to traffic that is leaving the cluster and not related to any other features that use that name.*

 Some networks may have more than one router accessible from Nodes for availability reasons.
 In this case an administrator may want to use BGP down to the Nodes themselves so they are aware of the multiple routing options and